gmc-code/PC-microbit-micropython/docs/images/image_arithmetic.rst

         elif button_b.is_pressed():
             display.show(square_9to0_list, delay=300, wait=False)

-| Another way to do this is by multiplication of a base image wiht all piels at a brightness of 1.
+| Another way to do this is by multiplication of a base image with all pixels at a brightness of 1.

 .. code-block:: python